I think we can all safely agree:

 So how do we break the cycle?

-Implement this (along with my setup recommendations) and you’ll cut hours off your homework time each night, while unknowingly “studying” for your exams at the same time.
+Implement this and you’ll cut hours off your homework time each night, while unknowingly “studying” for your exams at the same time.

 Let’s jump in.